San Francisco Schools with Interactive Media Design Career Training Programs

 This 15-unit program provides instruction in technologies related to the presentation of art and information.
 Students take core classes in drawing, as well as digital imaging, digital sound, and digital video.
 Through electives, they can explore motion graphics, 3D modeling, interactivity, and animation.
 This training is intended to improve the skills of the professional artist and to provide new students with an introduction to the field.

 Certificate of Achievement in Art Digital Media

-This program is similar to the certificate of accomplishment, but participants must complete 33.5 credit hours in order to earn it.
-Students must take seven required courses in basic art and digital imaging.
-They may then select eight or nine units from available specializations, including character animation, digital imaging, digital audio, motion graphics, Web design, or 3-D modeling and animation.
+This program is similar to the certificate of accomplishment, but participants must complete 36 units in order to earn it.
+Students can choose from several specializations including web design, digital imaging, graphic design, and animation.
+They must take 11-12 required courses in topics like motion graphics, digital media, digital imaging, digital audio, animation, typography, and digital interface.

 Associate of Arts in Art Digital Media

 This degree program prepares individuals for entry-level employment in the digital imaging industry.
-Students complete 33.5 credit hours and select a specialization from among 3-D modeling and animation, digital imaging, motion graphics, Web design, digital audio, or character animation.
-Students must complete seven required classes and eight or nine units from their specialization.
-Students must also complete nine credits in electives.
+Students complete 36 units and select a specialization from among 3-D modeling and animation, digital imaging, motion graphics, Web design, digital audio, or character animation.
+Students must complete six required classes and nine units from their specialization.
+Students must also complete nine units in electives.

 Other School Options

-Students who'd like to study interactive media design in the San Francisco area might also consider Berkeley City College, about 14 miles northeast across San Francisco Bay.
+Students who'd like to study interactive media design in the San Francisco area might also consider Berkeley City College, about 11 miles northeast across San Francisco Bay.
 This 2-year public school awards a multimedia arts certificate in animation, digital imaging or digital video arts, and an associate's degree in multimedia animation or digital imaging.
-Another option is the City College of San Francisco, a large public school with nearly 35,000 students that is less than seven miles from downtown San Francisco.
-This school doesn't have degree programs in interactive media, but it does offer certificates in visual media production, digital animation and game development.
+Another option is the City College of San Francisco, a large public school with over 26,000 students that is around four miles from downtown San Francisco.
+This school doesn't have degree programs in interactive media, but it does offer certificates in visual media design, digital animation and game development.